Kchu/DeepRL_PyTorch/README.md

 ```
 on the command line to run the algorithms in the Atari environment.
 You can change some specific parameters for the algorithms inside the codes.

+After training, you can plot the results by running result_show.py with appropriate parameters.

 ## References: